lu-jiayi/homepage/index.md

 ## Conference Presentations

+Lu, J., Legate, J.A., and Yang, C. (20

 Lu, J., Papineau, B., Jeong, S., Hernandez, A., Goodwin, E., and Anttila, A. (2025).
 Interspeaker Variation in Copular Agreement with Disjoined Subjects: an Optimality-Theoretic Account.
-Talk to be presented at the 2025 Linguistics Society of America (LSA) annual conference, Philadelphia, PA.
+Talk presented at the 2025 Linguistics Society of America (LSA) annual conference, Philadelphia, PA.

 Lu, J., Merchan, J., Wang, L., & Degen, J. (2024) Can syntactic Log-odds ratio predict acceptability and satiation?.
 Poster presented at SCiL 2024.
 Irvine, CA.